cnamqui/dnd-master-vault/zz-nexus/Templates/06-Automation/ExpandLore.md

 > [!quote| author mark] Prompt: insert the name here
 > Prompt: Insert the quote here

-Prompt: Expand upon the given lore.
-Add 2-5 sentences at the end to expand further.
+Prompt: Expand upon the given lore. correct grammar,  Add 2-5 sentences at the end to expand further.